 Why is looking for odd shapes fun?

 I have no idea, but once you’ve started, you can’t stop!
-From looking while you are having a bite to eat, to walking around and waiting in line, hidden mickeys are everywhere!
+From looking while you are having a bite to eat, to walking around and waiting in line, hidden mickeys are everywhere inside and outside of the parks!

 #4- Walking around the tree of life